Fukushima nuclear accident: Fatalities

-Of an estimated 2,220 patients and elderly who resided within hospitals and nursing homes within the 20 km evacuation zone, 51 fatalities are attributed to the evacuation.
+Of an estimated 2,220 patients and elderly who resided within hospitals and nursing homes within the 20 mi evacuation zone, 51 fatalities are attributed to the evacuation.
+According to Dr. Arifumi Hasegawa (a leading expert in radiation disaster medicine), hypothermia, deterioration of underlying medical problems, and dehydration were suspected as the causes of death.
+The lack of medical support before, during and after the evacuation was regarded as the major reason for the loss of life during the evacuation.
+The Fukushima accident underscored critical issues regarding the evacuation of hospitals and nursing care facilities.

 One worker at the power plant died 4 years later of lung cancer, having been exposed to 74 mSv since the accident.
-However Geraldine Thomas claimed "there is a vanishingly small chance that this man’s lung cancer was as a result of the radiation he was exposed to".
+However Geraldine Thomas claimed "there is a vanishingly small chance that this man's lung cancer was as a result of the radiation he was exposed to".

 Communication failures

 The Japanese public felt that the government and TEPCO provided limited information about the accident in the early weeks.
-Expert analysis of the accident that was understandable to lay-persons was not given by the government or TEPCO, but by Masashi Gotō, a retired reactor vessel designer at Toshiba, the company that manufactured four of the six of reactor units.
+Expert analysis of the accident that was understandable to lay-persons was not given by the government or TEPCO, but by Masashi Gotō, a retired reactor vessel designer at Toshiba, the company that manufactured four of the six reactor units.
 Gotō had a series of press briefings at the Foreign Correspondents' Club of Japan starting from 14 March 2011.

 There were several instances early in the accident response in which data about the accident was not properly handled.
 The Ministry of Education, Culture, Sports, Science and Technology (MEXT) only sent data from the SPEEDI network to the Fukushima prefectural government and was later criticized for delaying the communication of data to the U.S. military.
 Additionally, the U.S. military produced a detailed map using aircraft and provided it to the Ministry of Economy, Trade and Industry (METI) on 18 March and to MEXT two days later, but no new evacuation plans were made a week after the accident.
 The data was not forwarded to the Nuclear Safety Commission, but was made public by the United States on the 23rd.

 TEPCO officials were instructed not to use the phrase "core meltdown" in order to conceal the meltdown until they officially recognized it two months after the accident.

-Japan towns, villages, and cities in and around the Daiichi nuclear plant exclusion zone.
-The 20 and 30 km areas had evacuation and shelter in place orders, and additional administrative districts that had an evacuation order are highlighted.
-However, the above map's factual accuracy is called into question as only the southern portion of Kawamata district had evacuation orders.
-More accurate maps are available.

 The Japanese government did not keep records of key meetings during the crisis.
 Emails from the Nuclear and Industrial Safety Agency to the Fukushima prefectural government, including evacuation and health advisories from 12 March 23:54 to 16 March 09:00, went unread and were deleted.